Sun Life Financial swings to higher profits in third quarter, as revenue falls

 The Toronto-based company, primarily known for its life insurance, says its net income increase to $817 million in the quarter ended Sept.
 30 compared to $737 million a year earlier.

-CEO Dean Conner says the quarter showcased its many examples of bringing client-driven strategies to life, including its fast online life insurance sign up and interactive digital coaches.
+CEO Dean Connor says the quarter showcased its many examples of bringing client-driven strategies to life, including its fast online life insurance sign up and interactive digital coaches.

 Sun Life's revenue, however, was $5.6 billion in the third quarter of 2017 compared to $7.9 billion last year.

-Note: Note to readers: This is a corrected story.
-An earlier version misspelled Sun Life CEO's name.